teacher-analyst/python-challenge/README.md

 PyBank folder:

 Contains the following files:
-- main.oy file the has the script that returns result of Financial Analysis -budget_data.csv file that contains the data which needs to be analysed
+- main.py file the has the script that returns result of Financial Analysis -budget_data.csv file that contains the data which needs to be analysed
 - analaysis.txt file that was exported with the results